JamarkG/VendorHub/README.md

 ## Project Overview

-VendorHub is a tool for connecting business service buyers with business service providers.
+[VendorHub](https://vendorhub.herokuapp.com/) is a tool for connecting business service buyers with business service providers.
 Vendors ans buyers can create a profile, search for prospective leads, and write a message to request a meeting, and deny/accept incoming meeting requests.

-The app is designed for **simplicity**, by utilizing React and Redux Vendorhub is a single-page application utilizing modals through a 3rd-party package called react-modals.
+The app is designed for **simplicity**, and is a single-page application utilizing modals through a 3rd-party package called react-modals.

 The app is meant capture a dashboard-like unified view of the core functionality and provide the user a seamless feel of moving through the functionality.

+### Technologies
+- React.js
+- Redux
+- Javascript
+- Python
+- Flask
+- SQL Alchemy
+- HTML
+- CSS
+- postgreSQL
+- Heroku
+- react-modal

-### MVP Features
+### Features
 - User Authentication
 - Update User Profile
 - Send Meeting Request with message